ciccalab/MEGA/README.md

 2. Repository Description
 ==========================

-MEGA (Mutation Enrichment Gene set Analysis ) was developed to identify predefined gene sets (e.g. genes involved in the same pathway, or predisposing to specific diseases) that show a significantly higher number of mutations in a group of samples A
+MEGA-RVs (Mutation Enrichment Gene set Analysis of Rare Variants) was developed to identify predefined gene sets (e.g. genes involved in the same pathway, or predisposing to specific diseases) that show a significantly higher number of mutations in a group of samples A